knative/docs/blog/articles/set-up-a-local-knative-environment-with-kind.md

 curl -Lo kourier.yaml https://github.com/knative/net-kourier/releases/download/v0.15.0/kourier.yaml
 ```

-By default, the Kourier service is set to be of type LoadBalancer.
-On local machines, this type doesn’t work so you’ll have to change that to NodePort and add nodePort elements to the two listed ports.
+By default, the Kourier service is set to be of type `LoadBalancer`.
+On local machines, this type doesn’t work, so you’ll have to change the type to `NodePort` and add `nodePort` elements to the two listed ports.

 The complete Service portion (which runs from line 75 to line 94 in the document), should be replaced with:

 ```yaml
 apiVersion: v1